jinhoko/programming-docs/etc/principles-for-better-design.md

 # Principles for Better Design

-*Lecture given by course professor*
+*Lecture given from course professor*

 ### Simplicity - Keep it simple stupid
 Ask : Is it the simplest possible design I can think of?